 The Republican Party has approved a 2000 US presidential campaign platform that calls for a strengthening of the domestic energy industry.
-The strategy involves, among other things, exploration and development of the Alaskan coastal plain east of Prudhoe Bay field.
+The strategy involves, among other things, exploration and development on the Arctic National Wildlife Refuge Coastal Plain east of Prudhoe Bay field.

 The platform sets general goals for the party if nominee George W. Bush is elected president.

-The document said, at the beginning of the Clinton administration, the Organization of Petroleum Exporting Countries was in retreat and "gasoline was affordable.
+The document said that, at the beginning of the Clinton administration, the Organization of Petroleum Exporting Countries was in retreat and "gasoline was affordable.
 Today," it continued, "gas[oline] prices have skyrocketed, and oil imports are at all-time highs.

 "Additional oil reserves and deposits of low-sulfur coal may be out of reach because of unilateral designation of new national monuments."

 The platform said, "The Environmental Protection Agency has been shutting off America's energy pipeline with a regulatory blitz that has only just begun.
 In fact, 36 oil refineries have closed in just the last 8 years, while not a single new refinery has been built in this country in the last quarter-century.

 "EPA's patchwork of regulations has driven fuel prices higher in some areas than in others and has made energy supplies no longer fungible.
 What meets EPA's standards in one city may not be legally sold in another.
 The result has been localized shortages and sharp price spikes, as suppliers scramble to get acceptable fuels to the markets where they are needed."

 The platform said the Clinton administration "has turned its back on the two sources that produce virtually all of the nation's emission-free power: nuclear and hydro, the sources for 30% of the country's electricity."